rapidsai/deployment/source/platforms/colab.md

 In both sections, we will be installing RAPIDS on colab using pip.
 The pip installation allows users to install cuDF, cuML, cuGraph, cuXfilter, and cuSpatial stable versions in a few minutes.

-RAPIDS install on Colab strives to be an "always working" solution, and sometimes will **pin** RAPIDS versions to ensure compatiblity.
+RAPIDS install on Colab strives to be an "always working" solution, and sometimes will **pin** RAPIDS versions to ensure compatibility.

 (colab-quick)=